-Summarizing, all models produce the overall pattern of probe response times as found in the human data.
+To summarize, all models produce the overall pattern of probe response times as found in the human data.
 The models vary in how well they fit details of activation levels over the course of the trials.
-Only Model-Constant and Model-Number are able to produce a high diagnostic performance, because they weigh all symptoms equally strong at the point of diagnosis.
-However, even these models underpredict the diagnosis accuracy as well as the diagnosis times found in the human data.
-This underprediction is caused by the fact that in part of the consistent trials ignoring the second symptom does not allow for finding a correct diagnosis.
+Only model-constant and model-number are able to produce high diagnostic performance, because they weigh all symptoms with equal strength at the point of diagnosis.
+However, even these models underpredict the diagnostic accuracy as well as the diagnosis times found in the human data.
+This underprediction is caused by the fact that in part of the consistent trials, ignoring the second symptom does not allow for finding a correct diagnosis.
 Whereas, as discussed earlier, participants might try to remember the second symptom once they realize that they cannot distinguish between explanations otherwise, the models do not have such knowledge.
-Simply relying on memory activation they have no means to correctly distinguish between alternatives if they receive an equal amount of activation from the observed symptoms.
-This result is a good illustration of the importance for automatic memory activation to interact with deliberate reasoning.
-Whereas in most experimental trials it was sufficient to enter the diagnosis suggested by memory activation, in coherent trials where ignoring the second symptom lead to equal activation of alternatives, participants most likely used additional deliberate reasoning processes to find the correct explanation.
+When simply relying on memory activation they have no means to correctly distinguish between alternatives if they receive an equal amount of activation from the observed symptoms.
+This result is a good illustration of the importance of automatic memory activation to interact with deliberate reasoning.
+Whereas in most experimental trials it was sufficient to enter the diagnosis suggested by memory activation, in coherent trials where ignoring the second symptom led to equal activation of alternatives, participants most likely used additional deliberate reasoning processes to find the correct explanation.

-In the experiment participants had to diagnose coherent and incoherent sets of symptoms, because we wanted to add uncertainty to the task and because we were interested to see what happens in cases where memory activation alone might not be sufficient to find the correct explanation.
+In the experiment participants had to diagnose coherent and incoherent sets of symptoms, because we wanted to add uncertainty to the task and because we were interested in seeing what happens in cases where memory activation alone might not be sufficient to find the correct explanation.
 As the empirical and model data for diagnoses and probe reactions suggest, participants dealt with that challenge by simply ignoring the potentially misleading symptom.
-They did so, although they were told to use all the presented symptoms for their diagnosis, they were trained to do so in the practice session, the information was only misleading in 25% of the trials, and ignoring the second symptom reduced diagnosis performance in 15% of the consistent trials.
+They did so even though they were told to use all the presented symptoms for their diagnosis, they were trained to do so in the practice session, the information was misleading in only 25% of the trials, and ignoring the second symptom reduced diagnostic performance in 15% of the consistent trials.
 As suggested by the probe reaction data and the models, using this strategy was highly adaptive, because it allowed for finding the correct diagnosis by simply relying on memory activation in the vast majority of the trials.